You may wish to read an introduction to this section first.

 Vakil Mosque - portal of the prayer room

 Shiraz, because of its many gardens, is known for the beauty of its roses, including those which decorate its monuments.
 The exuberant floral decoration of the mosque is somewhat unsuitable for a place of prayer.
-The bands containing religious inscriptions are kept to a minimum, whereas in previous monuments they had greater relevance.
+The bands containing religious inscriptions are kept to a minimum, whereas in previous monuments they had greater relevance (see a page with some images of Iran roses).

 Vakil Mosque - prayer room: (left) rows of twisting columns; (right) minbar